 From the Himalayas and western China.
 Grows to 2–2 1/2 ft. tall and 1 1/2–2 ft. wide.
 Dark green, brown-mottled leaves to 10 in. wide are divided into three or five lobes; each lobe is further divided.
 White or pink flowers are followed by bright red berries.Podophyllum peltatum

 From eastern North America.
-To 1–1 1/2ft. high, 1 ft. wide.
+Grows to 1–1 1/2 ft. tall and 1 ft. wide.
 Foliage is bronze when new; mature leaves are shiny dark green, to 1 ft. wide, divided into five to nine lobes.
-White flowers followed by bright yellow berries.
+White flowers are followed by bright yellow berries.
 Spreads fairly fast in its preferred rich, moist soil.
 Dies back completely in late summer.‘Kaleidoscope’

 Grows up to 18 in. tall and wide with variegated and blotched leaves more than a foot wide.
 Deep burgundy flowers hang in clusters beneath leaves in summer.

 These fast-growing fan palms are too tall for most suburban gardens; they are best suited to large pro...

 Zones 6–9, 14–16, 18–24, H1 (fruiting may be inconsistent in Hawaii—does best ...

 Upright plant that grows to about 1 1/2 –2 ft. tall, with striking flowers that vary from fire-e...